-- PNL = Number of 16-bit words-1 required to define the program name.
+- 1. PNL=Number of 16-bit words -1 required to define the program name.
 At least one character in the "ASCII 1" byte is required.
-Thus, with a one character name, PNL = Ø. If all nine characters are used (5 words), PNL = 4. - 2.
+Thus, with a one character name, PNL=0.
+If all nine characters are used (5 words), PNL=4. - 2.
 IDL = Actual number of 16-bit words required to define the user ID.
 If one word is used, IDL = 1.
 If all three words are used, IDL = 3. - 3.
-DISC = The identifying number of the disc upon which the program resides. - ASCII bytes 1-15 contain the name and ID characters.
+DISC=The indentifying number of the disc upon which the program resides. - 4.
+ASCII bytes 1-15 contain the name and ID characters.
 These words must be packed.
 That is the ID words must follow the name words.
 Unused words must be at the end of the block.
-An unused byte in either a name or ID word must contain an ASCII blank (Code 20H). - 5.
+An unused byte in either a name or ID word must contain and ASCII blank (Code 20H). - 5.
 Load Address Words The load address words contain the load address assigned by the linker to this program.
 Unused address words contain all zeros.
+Load addresses for the 8086 microprocessor are in segment, offset form where LS = offset and MS = segment.